 Matt Sayles, AP

-» To help you get ready for the Oscars, Deseret News has put together a top list guide for everything from hosts and viewing times to who's up for best adaptation.
+» To help you experience the Oscars, Deseret News has put together a top list guide for everything from hosts and viewing times to who's up for best adaptation.
 Enjoy.

-LOS ANGELES — Best actor nominees George Clooney and Jean Dujardin hit the Academy Award red carpet Sunday night to the delight of fans in the bleachers outside the Hollywood & Highland Center, but comedian Sacha Baron Cohen threatened to upset the chic Hollywood tone.
+Stars such as Clooney, Brad Pitt, Meryl Streep and Jean Dujardin arrived on the red carpet to the delight of fans in the bleachers outside the theater, but comedian Sacha Baron Cohen showed up and upset the chic Hollywood tone.

 Cohen arrived dressed in an over-the-top white military uniform, sunglasses and a thick beard to promote his upcoming film "The Dictator."
 Holding an urn he jokingly claimed were the ashes of North Korean dictator Kim Jong Il, Cohen then dumped the container onto "American Idol" host Ryan Seacrest.

-The stunt couldn't dampen Dujardin's hopes.
-He would like to become the first Frenchman to win best actor and his "The Artist" is favored to become the only silent movie to take the best-picture prize since the first Oscar ceremony 83 years ago.
+Among key nominees, Dujardin has a chance to become the first Frenchman to win best actor for "The Artist," which is favored to become the only silent movie to take the best-picture prize since the first Oscar ceremony 83 years ago.

-Along with Streep, Hollywood's big night on Sunday has plenty of returning stars, too, with past Oscar winners and nominees such as Clooney — who arrived with girlfriend Stacy Keibler dressed like an Oscar statuette — Brad Pitt, Glenn Close, Michelle Williams and Nick Nolte in the running again.
+Along with Streep, Hollywood's big night had plenty of other returning stars, with past Oscar winners and nominees such as Clooney, Pitt, Glenn Close, Michelle Williams and Nick Nolte in the running again.

 Because of a change in voting rules, the Oscars feature nine best-picture nominees for the first time, instead of the 10 they had the last two years.

-Competing against "The Artist" for the top honor are Clooney's family drama "The Descendants"; the Deep South tale "The Help," featuring best-actress nominee Davis and supporting-actress favorite Octavia Spencer; and the Paris adventure "Hugo," from director Martin Scorsese.
+Competing against "The Artist" for the top honor are Clooney's family drama "The Descendants"; the Deep South tale "The Help," featuring best-actress nominee Davis; and Scorsese's "Hugo."

 Also in the lineup: the romantic fantasy "Midnight in Paris," from writer-director Woody Allen; Pitt's baseball tale "Moneyball" and his family saga "The Tree of Life"; the World War I epic "War Horse," directed by Steven Spielberg; and Tom Hanks and Sandra Bullock's Sept.
 11 story "Extremely Loud & Incredibly Close."